22 Healthy Sweet Snacks

 When it comes to baking, homemade is not the same as store-bought.
 When you bake from scratch, you can control exactly what and how much goes into the recipe, and this is especially true for muffins.
 Yes, homemade muffins will still contain sugar but you can control the type of sweetener and how much you use, which will allow you to control the overall sugar content.
-For example, these oatmeal blueberry muffins made with maple syrup and are packed full of rolled oats for an extra boost of blood sugar balancing fibre.
+For example, these oatmeal blueberry muffins are made with maple syrup and are packed full of rolled oats for an extra boost of blood sugar-balancing fiber.

 5. Chocolate Yogurt Dip + Fruit

 Chocolate yogurt?
 Ya, it’s a thing, and a tasty one at that!
 By simply combining some plain yogurt with some cocoa powder and a bit of honey or maple syrup, you can easily create a chocolate yogurt dip that can be served with fresh fruit to create one of the best healthy sweet snacks on the list.
 Not to mention, it’s kid-friendly too!